2011 England riots: Trevor Ellis

 Trevor Ellis, a 26-year-old man from Brixton Hill was shot dead in Croydon, South London, on 8 August.
 His family denied reports that Ellis, who had come from the Brixton area to Croydon with a group of friends, had been involved in looting.
 13 people were arrested in connection with the murder.
 All were later bailed and then released without action.
 On 16 December, the eve of Ellis's birthday, detectives opened up a fresh appeal into the murder, asking for witnesses to come forward.

 Haroon Jahan, Shahzad Ali and Abdul Musavir

-On 10 August, in Winson Green, Birmingham, three men – Haroon Jahan, 21, and brothers Shahzad Ali, 30, and Abdul Musavir, 31 – were killed in a hit-and-run incident while attempting to protect their neighbourhood from rioters and looters.
-On 19 April 2012, eight men, each indicted on three counts of murder, were tried at Birmingham Crown Court before Mr Justice Flaux; the jury acquitted all of the defendants on all charges.
+On 10 August, in Winson Green, Birmingham, three male employees of the automotive business owned by Amjad Hussain – Haroon Jahan, 21, and brothers Shahzad Ali, 30, and Abdul Musavir, 31 – who had joined a 40-strong community patrol were killed in a hit-and-run incident while attempting to protect a petrol station and shops from rioters and looters.
+On 19 April 2012, eight men, each indicted on three counts of murder, were tried at Birmingham Crown Court before Mr Justice Flaux; the jury acquitted all of the defendants on all charges and the judge said that the jury had concluded that the deaths had resulted from a "terrible accident".